roozzz1m/hello/README.md

 # Hi Friend!
-This god code created for you.
-I am sure that you will like this code))
+This code of God is created for you.
+I'm sure you'll like it))